Torsitano/firehol-scan/README.md

 array: 356.868ms
 ```

 Map and Set were pretty similar, but `map.has()` was roughly 16,850x faster than iterating through the array.
-This is substantial when attempting to do near-realtime scanning.
+This is substantial when attempting to do near-real time scanning.

 ## Expanding vs Not Expanding IP Ranges